Jon and Lee & the Checkmates: 1966: recovering from setbacks

 Unable to record, Jon and Lee & The Checkmates concentrated on extending their fan base beyond southern Ontario into the northern United States, establishing pockets of support in New York and Philadelphia.
 In New York, they followed their engagement at the Peppermint Lounge with 2 weeks at the Phone Booth (early February 1966).
 In June, they appeared on a concert bill at Shea Stadium with The Temptations, The Chiffons and Junior Walker & the All Stars.

 Throughout 1966, the band also consolidated its Toronto following, holding down a residency at the Avenue Road Club, and appearing at other notable venues such as the Broom and Stone, the Gogue Inn and the Hawk's Nest.

-In the fall, while in New York again, an important production deal was struck with B.B.& D. Productions [Daniel Secunda (cousin of Procol Harum’s manager Tony Secunda), Billy Barberis and Bobby Weinstein].
+In the fall, while in New York again, an important production deal was struck with B.B.& D. Productions [Daniel Secunda (cousin of Procol Harum's manager Tony Secunda), Billy Barberis and Bobby Weinstein].
 The initial agreement called for the recording of 4 sides in late winter-early spring of 1967.

 1967: the Jon-Lee Group

 In the early months of 1967, Jon and Lee & The Checkmates increasingly spent time in New York and Philadelphia, only returning to Toronto intermittently to play shows.

 It was at this time, the trio of Secunda, Barberis and Weinstein took the band into the studio to record the four sides, which were later leased to ABC Records to coincide with a show at Steve Paul's The Scene.

-A cover of John Sebastian's "Girl, Beautiful Girl," (to have been the band's debut single) was put aside in favor of "Bring It Down Front", written by Nashville hit songwriter, Eddie Reeves and Bobby Weinstein (Teddy Randazzo co-writer of Little Anthony hits), b/w the Duke Edwards' instrumental "Pork Chops".
-Issued during July, "Bring It Down Front" failed to chart in the US but was a hit back home in Canada on Sparton Records, reaching #10 on the Toronto CHUM chart, and #23 on the national RPM chart in October.
+A cover of John Sebastian's "Girl, Beautiful Girl", (to have been the band's debut single) was put aside in favor of "Bring It Down Front", written by Nashville hit songwriter, Eddie Reeves and Bobby Weinstein (Teddy Randazzo co-writer of Little Anthony hits), b/w the Duke Edwards' instrumental "Pork Chops".
+Issued during July, "Bring It Down Front" failed to chart in the US but was a hit back home in Canada on Sparton Records, reaching #10 on the Toronto CHUM chart in August, and #23 on the national RPM chart in October.
 The band soon began to unravel, unable to come up with the needed original material for an album as requested by B.B.& D. They played their final show in Philadelphia on September 16, 1967.

 Falling apart

-Jackson, who had lost interest in being a singer, left the band to work initially as a road manager for Bruce Cockburn’s new group, The Flying Circus.
+Jackson, who had lost interest in being a singer, left the band to work initially as a road manager for Bruce Cockburn's new group, The Flying Circus.
 He then became a promoter under his real name, Michael Ferry.
 Finley also left to reassess his musical future, leaving the remaining members to travel to New York with future Blood, Sweat & Tears singer David Clayton-Thomas and perform at The Scene.

 Billed as David Clayton-Thomas & The Phoenix, the group performed at least one set of shows (from October 19–22) before Thomas was deported back to Toronto for being an illegal immigrant.